openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``syslinux.bbclass``
 ====================

-The ``syslinux`` class provides syslinux-specific functions for building bootable images.
+The :ref:`syslinux <ref-classes-syslinux>` class provides syslinux-specific functions for building bootable images.

 The class supports the following variables: